FACING ISSUE WITH YOUR PRINTER ?

 Tap on Device Manager.

-Hit Keyboards and Display Adapters and tap to expand.
+Hit the Keyboards and Display Adapters and tap to expand.

 Tap with the right button and go for Update Driver.